ammxr/ammxr/README.md

 - Logo/Graphics Design
 - Video Editing

-I hope to advance purpose to my skills by pursuiing a career in Computer Science or Mechatronics Engineering!
+I hope to advance purpose to my skills by pursuing a career in Computer Science or Mechatronics Engineering!